 A potential use for this document is to complement existing reliability prediction methodologies by providing failure rate data in a consistent format on various electronic component types when an organization does not have its own database of failure rates for its own products/systems.
-Although the data contained in this publication was collected from a wide variety of sources, the RIAC has carefully and systematically screened the data such that only high quality data is added to the database and presented in this document.
+Although the data contained in this publication was collected from a wide variety of sources, Quanterion Solutions has carefully and systematically screened the data such that only high quality data is added to the database and presented in this document.
 In addition, only field failure rate data has been included.

-The user of this document should note that the use of reliability prediction techniques such as 217PlusTM or MIL-HDBK-217, or the use of the data contained in EPRD-2014, should complement (and must not replace) sound reliability engineering and design practices.
-This document is meant to provide historical reliability data on a wide variety of components to aid engineers in estimating the reliability of systems.
+The user of this document should note that the use of reliability prediction techniques such as 217PlusTM or MIL-HDBK-217, or the use of the data contained in EPRD-2024, should complement (and must not replace) sound reliability engineering and design practices.
+This document is meant to provide historical reliability data on a wide variety of components to aid engineers in estimating the reliability of systems for which their own data does not already exist.
 Sound reliability engineering practices must include knowledge of the failure physics of all components, modules and interconnection assemblies in a system.
 Knowledge of life-limiting failure mechanisms, and how these mechanisms will behave in the intended use environment, is also necessary.
 Only in this manner can robust designs be ensured.

-The intent of this introductory section is to provide the user with information to adequately interpret and use the data.
-Since the primary purpose of this document is to augment reliability prediction methodologies such as 217PlusTM and MIL-HDBK-217, a brief background of MIL-HDBK-217 will be given, along with a description of how the data in this document can be used to augment it.
+The intent of this introductory section is to provide the user with information to adequately interpret and use the data contained in this dataset.
+Since the primary purpose of this document is to augment reliability prediction methodologies such as 217Plus[TM] and MIL-HDBK-217, a brief background of MIL-HDBK-217 will be given, along with a description of how the data in this document can be used to augment it.